Old High Middle School (Bentonville, Arkansas)

-Old High Middle School is a public middle school in Bentonville, Arkansas part of the Bentonville Public Schools.
+Old High Middle School is a public middle school in Bentonville, Arkansas, part of the Bentonville Public Schools.
 Its building was once home to Bentonville High School.
 It was designed by John Parks Almand.
-It combines Spanish Colonial, Mission and Mediterranean styles.
+It combines Spanish Colonial, Mission, and Mediterranean styles.
 Construction costs during building in 1928 were $25,000.

 It was listed on the National Register of Historic Places in 1989 as Bentonville High School.
+Its current principal is Leslie Lyons and vice-principal is Jason Brunner.
+It is located in the range of Bentonville Public Schools and in 2022–2023 school year principal Leslie Lyons won the AAMS award for Arkansas middle-level school principal of the year.
+Also in that year Ms. Julie Turners Class raised 3,000 U.S Dollars to a fund titles "Knights 4 K9s" and were recognized on KNWA'S Doing Good Segment in May 2023.